 Additional fees for Step I and Step II CS/CK exams, payable to the Educational Commission for Foreign Medical Graduates (ECFMG), can be viewed here.

 A $500 seat deposit is due no later than 14 days after receipt of your medical school acceptance letter.
-A $750 housing deposit is due no later than 45 days prior to the start of classes.
-If your acceptance date falls within that 45 day window, BOTH deposits are due immediately.
+A $750 housing deposit is due as soon as possible after you have made contact with your New Student Coordinator.
+Housing is on a first come first serve basis based on the deposit date.
 Please be aware that both deposits are applied to overall student charges.
 If a student is granted a deferral, both deposits will be moved to the appropriate semester of matriculation.

 All actively enrolled students are required to have health insurance coverage.
 A limited benefit injury and sickness plan (United Healthcare) is automatically provided to all students who have not waived coverage; See information Here.
 The premium period for all basic sciences/college of medicine students runs the course of the semester: Feb-Jul & Aug-Jan; at a cost of $590.00 USD per period.
 For PreMed, 5th semester, and clinical sciences students the premium periods occur on a “trimester” basis: Jan-Apr, May-Aug, and Sep-Dec; at a cost of $393.00 USD per period.
 If you will be actively enrolled at any point within each premium period, you must have insurance coverage.